 Looking back on this week, I feel the theme was “I don't shine if you don't shine,” which is taken from Shine Theory.
 Ann Friedman and Aminatou Sow (well known for their fab podcast Call Your Girlfriend as well as individual projects and an upcoming book) coined Shine Theory, which is collaborating rather than competing against others.
 It's easy to forget this concept, but each time I get too into myself or feel jealous, or get all caught up in the opinions of others the universe reminds me of Shine Theory and it changes my perspective.

 Tuesday started with a 9am showing of the luxury plus size clothing brand Pari Passu.
 My friend Rosana and I met with co-founder Shanna Goldstone while she was visiting DC and got to see a capsule of this unique collection.
 Shanna was so knowledgeable, and totally got the need for such a collection in the plus size fashion space.
 Think Theory or Jil Sander not only in larger sizes, but three different shapes to accommodate the variety of women's bodies.
 It's not your standard 14-32, but you go through a survey to find your fit and they have sizes to fit up to a 52.5″ waist and 55″ bust.
 Rosana is a stylist, I am a blogger, and we both know how desperately a line like this is needed and how few brands believe that there are women out there who wear these sizes and will spend for luxury suiting and separates.
 Shanna was so proud of what she created and so psyched that we got it and were thrilled about it.
 We only met for about an hour, but the excitement of us three, the energy that grew in that hotel suite over the collection kept me on such a high all day.
 Stay tuned local yokels, we're looking into hosting a trunk show so you too can experience Pari Passu.
-And if you are interested in purchasing Pari Passu (hello free shipping and returns), Shanna has offered promo code WARDROBE to get 20% off your order!
+And if you are interested in purchasing Pari Passu (hello free shipping and returns), Shanna has offered promo code WARDROBE20 to get 20% off your order of New Arrivals!

 That same day, I met with Sara Damelio, founder of the DC-based organic skincare line Skincando.
 She came to DC 20 years ago with only $300 in her pocket and has built this amazing brand without sacrificing her ethics and while supporting our troops.
 Listening to her passion and learning more about how she does her business (like buying essential oils from a woman in the area who distills them herself, choosing bottles from a local manufacturer, still having all the products handmade in the area) was so inspiring and it made me so happy to see all of her much-deserved success.
 It doesn't hurt that I love her line (Karl and I fight over this cleanser!).